Need An Answer To Your Foot And Ankle Questions? Read Through Our FAQ

 Once you have deterioration in the joints, they usually do not heal (although they can be replaced surgically in some instances).
 So yesthe disease is permanent in that sense.
 However, the inflammation and pain can come and go, being worse at some times than others, and symptoms can also be treated with medication to lessen their impact on your life.

-At Ottawa Foot Practice, our team has much experience dealing with complications from arthritis.
+At Ottawa Foot Clinic, our team has much experience dealing with complications from arthritis.
 We can monitor the condition of your feet and help you find a measure of relief from the painful symptoms.
 We work as a team with your regular physician, and if deterioration becomes extreme, we will work with an orthopedic surgeon to explore surgical options as well.

 Concerned about your painful feet?
 Wondering if you have arthritis?
 Give us a call at (613) 595-9700 and let us help you find the best treatment.